avinashkum4r/seleniumProject/README.md

 4. You are good to go.

-**- Add first available book in the search from amazon to the cart (Automated amazon cart).
+- Add first available book in the search from amazon to the cart (Automated amazon cart).
-- Implemented using selenium with python.**
+- Implemented using selenium with python.